FCOO/device-modernizr/README.md

 ## Description

-This package contains of a javascript object `DeviceModernizr`, and a css-file `modernizr-mq-device.css` with classes to hide or show elements for different screen dimensions, orientations (portrait/landscape), devices, and print.
+This package contains of a javascript object `ModernizrMQDevice`, and a css-file `modernizr-mq-device.css` with classes to hide or show elements for different screen dimensions, orientations (portrait/landscape), devices, and print.

 Using [Modernizr.addTest()](https://modernizr.com/docs#modernizr-addtest) to add different classes.